 The mission works in East Africa begun with the arrival of Rev. Frs.
 James Edavazhithara and Jacob Athickal in Mbeya, Tanzania on 10 July 1979 were accelerated with the arrival of Rev. Fr.
 Joseph Kurupamparambil.
 The African Mission has been raised to the status of a dependent region under Marymatha Province called Sacred Heart Region on 6 January 2006 and was formally inaugurated on 18 November 2006.
 At present there are 19 fathers working in this region in the countries of Kenya, Tanzania and Uganda.

 The first mission started outside Kerala in 1962 at Adaikalapuram (at the invitation of Rt.
 Rev. V.S.
 Selvanather, Bishop of Salem and with the blessing and approval of the Oriental Congregation) gradually spread to other parts of the state of Tamilnadu and the neighboring states of Karnataka and Goa.
 For the effective co-ordination and development of the mission centres in these states, they were organized under a Mission Superior on 19 March 2003.
 This mission was raised to the status of a dependant region under St. Joseph Province and named St. Xaviers Region on 1 May 2007.
-Now 27 fathers are doing ministry in this region.

 At present the Congregation has three provinces, three dependent regions and two missions.